Vinay-19/ChatBot-AI/README.md

 # ChatBot-AI
-Developed ChatBot using OpenAI API
+Developed ChatBot using Swift UIKit and OpenAI API.